-If, during a taxable period, direct and/or indirect ownership of stock capital or voting rights of a person changes by more than 50% in value or number, the losses incurred in the previous years cannot be used against the profit of the year; neither can they be carried forward.
+Losses are carried forward for three consecutive years (no carry back is allowed).
+However, if, during a taxable period, direct and/ or indirect ownership of stock capital or voting rights of a person changes by more than 50% in value or number, the losses incurred in the previous years cannot be used against the profit of the year.